5 BIG Reasons to Talk to the Job Order Recruiter

 This is an important first step.
 It allows you to “break the ice,” so to speak, and also set the rules of engagement involving the search.
-It will also allow you to gain a professional understanding of when, how often, and the manner in which you will communicate.
+In addition, it will allow you to gain a professional understanding of when, how often, and the manner in which you will communicate.

 #2—Learn more about what the other recruiter works.

 As you get to know more about the other recruiter, they will be able to provide critical details about their recruiting desk.
-You’ll learn more about what they working and what they’re currently working on.
+You’ll learn more about the areas in which they work and on what they’re currently working.
 Conversely, you’ll be able to share the same information with them.
 As a result, you may discover new ways that you can help each other!

 #3—Gain a deeper understanding of the job order.

 The job order is what brought you together in the first place, so of course, the job order should be part of the conversation.
-Remember, there is always more than meets the eye when it comes to the job description.
-You should be asking probing and pertinent questions so that you can provide more qualified candidates.
+Remember, there is always “more than meets the eye” when it comes to the job description.
+You should ask probing and pertinent questions so that you can provide more qualified candidates.

 #4—Discuss the nature of the client.

-The client is, of course, an integral part of the process.
-While you should not ask who the client is, it should be something the job recruiter is comfortable discussing to a certain degree.
+The client is also an integral part of the process.
+While you should not ask who the client is, it should be something the job order recruiter is comfortable discussing to a certain degree.
 After all, as the exporter, you’re going to recruit candidates.
 You need to know where you should NOT recruit.

-There are many things to covers in this area.
-They include how the candidate should be approached, what information is to be shared with the candidate, what information should not be shared with the candidate, and how candidates should be presented.
+There are many things to cover in this area.
+They include how the candidate should be approached, what information is to be shared with the candidate, what information should NOT be shared with the candidate, and how candidates should be presented.

 This phone call does NOT have to be very long, but it must be made.
 This is simply an investment on the part of the candidate recruiter at the start of the process.
 It’s a small investment of time and energy that can pay big dividends down the road, quite possibly in the form of a placement check.

-Not to mention the fact it can help to avoid unnecessary—and costly—oversights.
+Not to mention the fact that it can help avoid unnecessary—and costly—oversights.

-If you have any questions about this blog post or your Top Echelon Network membership, please contact me.
-You can do so at 330.455.1433, x156 or at firstname.lastname@example.org.
+If you have any questions about this blog post or your about Top Echelon Network membership, please contact me.
+You can do so at 330.595.1742 or at email@example.com.